poltergeisha/Roll20-Like-A-Boss/Macros.md

 You can also use colors to organize macros by type.
 Here's what my macro bar looks like:
 ![My Macro Bar](https://i.imgur.com/lpkw7AJ.png "My Macro Bar")

+You can recolor and rename macro buttons by right-clicking them.

 ### Bars